-What makes the Art of Practicing and Performing different?
+What makes the Art of Practicing different?

 Usually, we think of discipline as pushing ourselves to get better at something—struggling for results, and sometimes even ignoring physical pain or discomfort.